The Shark Vertex AZ2002 is the latest addition to their upright vacuums and an upgrade to the Shark Apex AZ1002.

 - POWERED LIFT-AWAY: Detachable pod for motorized cleaning under furniture or detach the nozzle to clean above the floor, on upholstery, furniture, stairs, and more.

-Though the Shark Apex has slightly low suction, it is still a strong contender for the Vertex.
+Though the Shark Apex upright has slightly low suction, it is still a strong contender for the Vertex.
 Its DuoClean floor head competes closely with the Vertex DuoClean PowerFins in cleaning multiple floor surfaces.
 The Zero-M is very effective at removing hair tangles but tends to get some hair caught in its rollers.

 Besides, the Apex also has the Powered Lift-Away, Complete Seal System with HEPA, Active Glide Technology, etc., like the Vertex, but comes at a lower cost.

 - DUOCLEAN TECHNOLOGY: Dual-brushroll system deep-cleans carpets and directly engages floors for a polished look.

-- Anti-Allergen Complete Seal Technology: with a HEPA filter trap dust and allergens inside the vacuum cleaner.
+- ANTI-ALLERGEN COMPLETE SEAL: Works with HEPA filter to trap dust and allergens inside the vacuum cleaner.

 Last update on 2022-11-29 at 07:02 / Affiliate links / Images from Amazon Product Advertising API